Finding Parts

 Keep In Mind

-This foundation needs to dry thoroughly before you continue, preferably overnight if possible.
+Allow the foundation to dry thoroughly before proceeding, ideally overnight if possible.